azuredevcollege/trainingdays/day3/challenges/challenge-1.md

 ![Data Factory Configure GIT later](./img/ConfigureGITLater.png)

+> In case you get a validation error please use the Azure Cloud Shell and enter the following command
+>```Shell
+>$ az datafactory factory create -g adc-cosmos-db-rg -n ImportNutritionDataAppdevCollege(yourname) -l westeurope
+>```

 1. After creation, open your newly created Data Factory.
 Select **Author & Monitor** and you will launch ADF.
 You should see a screen similar to the screenshot below.
 (We will be using ADF for a one-time copy of data from a source JSON file on Azure Blob Storage to a database in Cosmos DB’s SQL API.
 ADF can also be used for more frequent data transfers from Cosmos DB to other data stores.)